MFES Homepage Wade Bartlett's CV Vetronix CDR Info Technical Essays You are here: Publications Some Web-Links How to contact MFES

 MFES: Publication Summaries

 The following are summaries of papers authored (or co-authored) by Wade Bartlett, at Mechanical Forensics.
 Click on the title to go to the summary.
-The SAE papers are copyrighted by them.
-MFES has have a limited number of hardcopies available free for whoever asks for them first, or they can be ordered through the SAE website at http://www.sae.org.
-The others are a little harder to find in the real world, but copies of the non-copyrighted ones can generally be sent via email upon request to the email contact listed below.
+The SAE papers are copyrighted by them and can be ordered through the SAE website at http://www.sae.org.
+The ARJ & AIQ papers are available as back-issue purchase from the publisher or the NAPARS online store (https://www.napars.org/Store).
+Others are a little harder to find in the real world, but copies of the non-copyrighted ones can generally be sent via email upon request to the email contact listed below.

 1. Passenger Vehicle Braking Performance with a Disabled Vacuum Power Booster